data-aleks/henley_passport_index_tidy_tuesday_09_09_09/README.md

 3. df_covid_data
 This is a very large dataset, most of the data will not be required and i will focus on the data related to the Tidy Tuesday challenge.
 I will extract data from this dataset: CountryName,CountryCode,Date, C8EV_International travel controls.
 Record restrictions on international travel.
 The values stored in this column range from 0 to 4.
 0 - no restrictions,1 - screening arrivals , 2 - quarantine arrivals from some or all regions , 3 - ban arrivals from some regions , 4 - ban on all regions or total border closure.

+4. df_gdp_data
+This dataset is available publicly.
+Data comes in a wide format and needs to be transformed in to long format.

+5. df_political_stability_data
+Fairly clean and well structured dataset.

 ## Step 3.
 Data cleaning
 1. df_country list
     * Fill in missing value for Namibia country code as NA